maralorn/taskwarrior-git-backend/README.md

 ## Usage

-1. Install this app: e.g. checkout and `cabal install .` Make sure that the app is in $PATH after that or that you call it with absolute paths.
+1. Install this app: e.g. checkout and `cabal install .` Make sure that the app is in `$PATH` after that or that you call it with absolute paths.
+(Make especially sure that the binary can always be found when you run taskwarrior because otherwise the hooks will fail.)
 2. Create a git-repo at the path of your choice `/your/repo`.
 3. Run `taskwarrior-git save -r /your/repo`.
 This will commit all your current taskwarrior tasks to the repo.
 4. Create the following on-modify and on-add hooks: